KostasValeckas/PyLongslit/paper.md

 the simple coding style will invite users of all skill-levels to contribute to the code.

-An early beta-version of the software was user-tested during the Nordic Optical Telescope[^1] IDA summer-course 2024[^2], where all student groups were able to follow the documentation and succesfully process data without any significant assistance.
+An early beta-version of the software was user-tested during the Nordic Optical Telescope[^1] IDA summer-course 2024[^2], where all student groups were able to follow the documentation and successfully process data without any significant assistance.

 During the development of software it became apparent that the manual nature of the pipeline is also useful for observations where automated pipelines might fail.
 The PyLongslit pipeline can revert to manual methods instead of using mathematical modelling when estimating the observed object trace on the detector.
 This is especially useful for objects that have low signal-to-noise ratio, or where several objects are very close to each other on the detector.
-Futhermore, extraction can be performed with either optimal extraction methods [@Horne_1986], or by summing detector counts for a box-like object shape [@photutils] (this can be useful for emission-line dominated objects).
+Furthermore, extraction can be performed with either optimal extraction methods [@Horne_1986], or by summing detector counts for a box-like object shape [@photutils] (this can be useful for emission-line dominated objects).